inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/instrumentation/process.md

 It is accessible via the [self-monitoring](metrics/self-monitoring.md) of the agent.

 InspectIT allows you to perform instrumentation by injecting custom code into your application.
-If your JVM has a SecurityManager enabled, you might also want to control the ProtectionDomain of these injected Classes.
+If your JVM has a `SecurityManager` enabled, you might also want to control the `ProtectionDomain` of these injected classes.

-By default, inspectIT will use it's own ProtectionDomain for injected classes.
+By default, inspectIT will use its own `ProtectionDomain` for injected classes.
-Alternatively, you can make inspectIT use the ProtectionDomain for which the action is being created using the following configuration:
+Alternatively, you can make inspectIT to use the `ProtectionDomain` for which the action is being created using the following configuration:

 ```yaml
 inspectit: